Discover more from Inspired as F**k

 If a man gave millions to charity and helped feed starving children, those millions are still given.
 Those children were still fed.

-When someone dies, you can’t forget what they did and what they meant.
-To do so — to focus on death instead of on life and meaning and difference and impact — is to negate what they were here for.
+When someone dies, you can't forget what they did and what they meant.
+To do so — to focus on death instead life and meaning and difference and impact — is to negate the only part of them that lives on: the reason their life mattered to begin with.

 Want to honor the departed?
 Then celebrate their lives.